ILS Trend Tracking: Q3 2015By Tom Johansmeyer | October 7, 2015

 3. Serve the public interest: Publicly managed entities seem like a growth market for the ILS space, with the four transactions from this sector comprising a third of year-to-date catastrophe bond issuance.
 Cranberry Re represents a return to market for one entity, and others that have used catastrophe bonds in the past could return.
 Finding new sponsors in this segment will be crucial for ILS growth — both for the publicly managed entity market and the catastrophe bond space as a whole.

 4. Evaluate alternatives for new entrants: Despite significant growth over the past decade — and even in recent years — the catastrophe bond market seems to be attracting fewer first-time cedents than in the past.
 Collateralized reinsurance and cat bond lite are broadening the base of cedents in this environment, but helping cedents understand the advantages of different types of structures could attract the new risk that the ILS market needs to sustain rapid growth.
-For more information on this topic — and the concept of “original risk” — take a look at our recent webinar on the subject.
+For more information on this topic — and the concept of “original risk” — take a look at our recent white paper on the subject.

 5. Choose the right alternative: Cedents now have many ways to access capital markets capacity, each approach having unique features that can address a specific company’s needs.
 As a result, it appears overall ILS market growth will not depend on the increased use of catastrophe bonds, particularly since cedents can balance the rigor of those transactions with faster and less expensive approaches, such as ILWs and cat bond lite.
 The maturing of the ILS market in this fashion — based on the ability to help specific companies meet their capital management objectives — bodes well for ILS market growth.
 Innovation for its own sake — and choosing a risk-transfer solution for its novelty — may provide short-term advantages, but it’s not a platform for sustainable growth.
 The ILS market, with the range of solutions it provides, is showing a growth trajectory that’s built to last.